🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 But to foreigners, what most stands out is the image of the typical American family seated around a dinner table filled with delicious dishes and a giant cooked turkey. 🍗

-So what role did Leiden play with regards to Thanksgiving?
+So what role did Leiden play with regard to Thanksgiving?

-“Hold up!”
-I hear some of you Dutchies cry.
-“You left out the part where the pilgrims came to Leiden for over 10 years.”
-(If you’re not Dutch, but you already knew this, then good on you.)
-Most of us have never heard the full story of Thanksgiving.
+“Hold up!” we hear some of you Dutchies cry.
+“You left out the part where the pilgrims came to the Netherlands for over 10 years.”
+And it’s true — most of us have never heard the full story of Thanksgiving.

-History teachers tend to leave out the fact that before the pilgrims arrived in Massachusetts, they first stopped in Leiden, and stayed there for a long time — though who could blame them?
+History teachers tend to leave out the fact that before the pilgrims arrived in Massachusetts, they first stopped in the Dutch city of Leiden, and stayed there for a long time — though who could blame them?
 That’s what most of us foreigners living in Leiden have done! 🤣

 One of the main reasons they fled to the Netherlands was because the Dutch were more accepting of their religious practices.